insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-To comply with Illinois’s car insurance laws, drivers must carry at least the minimum liability coverage required.
-It consists of $25,000 for bodily injury per person, $50,000 for bodily injury per accident, and $20,000 for property damage per accident.
+Car insurance requirements differ by state.
+In Illinois, drivers are required to carry at least the minimum liability coverage: $25,000 for bodily injury per person, $50,000 for bodily injury per accident, and $20,000 for property damage per accident.

 Key Takeaways

-• Auto Club Group – ACG (AAA) offers Illinois drivers the cheapest car insurance rate at $979 annually, which is around 36% lower than the state’s average cost.
+• Auto Club Group – ACG (AAA) offers the lowest car insurance rates in Illinois, at $979 per year, which is about 36% the state average.

-At an average annual rate of $979, Auto Club Group – ACG (AAA) offers the cheapest car insurance in Illinois, 36% less than the state average.
-Your premium may vary based on personal factors such as your driving record, ZIP Code and car type.
+Auto Club Group – ACG (AAA) offers the lowest car insurance rates in Illinois, with an average annual premium of $979 per year.
+It’s 36% less expensive than the average car insurance cost in Illinois.
+Your actual rate will vary based on factors such as your driving history, age, ZIP code and the make and model of your car.

 CompanyAverage annual rates